 Why do you need a non-engagement letter?

 There are many valid reasons why you or your firm may choose not to take on a specific client.
-Sometimes, a client may decide to not move forward with using your legal services.
+Sometimes, a client may decide not to move forward with using your legal services.
 You may need a non-engagement letter due to a conflict of interest, a lack of capacity at your firm, or the client’s inability to take on your fees.
 You could also just not be the right fit.
-When one of these instances arises and you won’t be representing someone that you discussed a matter with, you need to formalize that decline with a non-engagement letter.
+When one of these instances arises and you won’t be representing someone whom you discussed a matter with, you need to formalize that decline with a non-engagement letter.
 Here are three reasons why:

 1. To avoid malpractice claims

-Unintentional miscommunication about representation is a common cause of malpractice claims against attorneys
+Unintentional miscommunication about representation is a common cause of malpractice claims against attorneys.

 When a prospective client has a conversation with a lawyer (whether it’s formal or informal), they may think that the discussion in itself means the lawyer will represent them.
 If the attorney does not formally notify the client they will not be representing them, the client may assume that they are taking care of their legal matter—when they’re not.